hbctraining/Peak_analysis_workshop/lessons/04_peak_annotation_and_visualization.md

 <img src="../img/Chipseq_tagheatmap4.png"  width="500">
 </p>

 > **NOTE:** Heatmaps can also be created for other genomic regions using the `peakHeatmap()` function.
-This fucntion reads directly from BED file and has parameters to specify `by` and `type`, and example would be to look at read denisty across gene bodies. for more information take a look at the [ChIPseeker vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html#profile-of-chip-peaks-binding-to-body-regions).
+This function reads directly from the BED file and has parameters to specify `by` and `type`.
+An example would be to look at read density across gene bodies.
+For more information take a look at the [ChIPseeker vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/ChIPseeker/inst/doc/ChIPseeker.html#profile-of-chip-peaks-binding-to-body-regions).

-### Profle plots and heatmaps across multiple samples
+### Profile plots and heatmaps across multiple samples
 As we showed previously with some of the annotation visualizations, we can also plot samples together in a single plot.
 This provides ease in direct comparisons.
 In order to do this, we first need to create a list of tagMatrices for ech of our samples.

 **We suggest not running the code below if you are using your local laptop.** It may crash your RStudio session as it requires alot of memory!

 ```r
 # Create a tagMatrix for each sample